Plenty, Saskatchewan: Economy

-The economy of Plenty and area is primarily driven by agriculture with some oil and gas activity to the west and south of the town.
+The economy of Plenty, Saskatchewan, is predominantly driven by agriculture, with additional contributions from oil and gas activities to the west and south of the town.
+This agricultural base is common throughout the region, which is part of Saskatchewan’s broader agricultural economy.
+Oil and gas exploration in the surrounding areas also play a supplementary role in supporting the local economy.

 Education

 Plenty is located within the Sun West School Division.
 North West Central School, a Kindergarten to grade 12 school, services the surrounding communities of Kelfield, Ruthilda, and Stranraer and provides high school services for the community of Dodsland.